 In our doctoral program, you’re more than just a student.
-You’ll work as a co-author, scholar, and teacher, conducting impactful research alongside pioneers in media and communication.
+You’ll work as a co-author, scholar, and teacher, conducting impactful research alongside leaders in media and communication.
 Our supportive faculty, welcoming and inclusive community, and the stunning backdrop of the Pacific Northwest will launch you on a journey you’ll never forget.
 Conduct your PhD research at an R1 research institution with four years of full funding and guidance from internationally recognized experts in:

 - Critical and cultural approaches to communication